rajesh1359/pyconceptev/doc/source/user_guide.rst

    CONCEPTEV_PASSWORD = sup3r_s3cr3t_passw0rd

-Get a token using OCM Cognito (deprecated)
+Get a token using OnScale Cognito (deprecated)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Import the PyConceptEV core module and use the :code:`get_token()` method to get a